• Skip to main content

 Overall, with a fairly low average gain per trade (even before commissions) and also a small number of trades (10-30 per year), other significant improvements would be required to turn this into a profitable trading strategy.

-There may be some benefit to a double top pattern as a hedge to a long strategy but profits of only 0.2% are unlikely going to cut it when we introduce commissions and slippage.
+There may be some benefit to a double top formation as a hedge to a long strategy but profits of only 0.2% are unlikely going to cut it when we introduce commissions and slippage.

 Also, it appears hard to predict which parameters will be successful in the future.
 There’s not enough profit and not enough stability in the results to be confident in this pattern.